Why you snore during pregnancy

 Work closely with your doctor to ensure that excess weight gain is not the cause of your snoring.
-It is common in most adults to experience snoring after significant weight gain occurs.
+It is common for most adults to experience snoring after significant weight gain occurs.
 If you do gain more than normal weight during pregnancy, you can try one of the recommended options above to stop snoring during your pregnancy.
 Just remember, just because you snore during your pregnancy does not necessarily mean you will snore after you deliver the baby.
 Most women lose their baby weight rather quickly and the snoring goes away with the weight loss.
 There are several options to stop snoring even if it sticks around.

 Oxygen Therapy to Treat OSA

 Some pregnant women can develop obstructive sleep apnea before or during their pregnancy.
 This is a medical condition where you physically stop breathing momentarily several times throughout the night.
-This is not only harmful to your body, but is also preventing airflow to the fetus.
+This is not only harmful to your body but is also preventing airflow to the fetus.
 OSA should be treated with oxygen therapy and a CPAP machine.
-A sleep study needs to be performed in order to diagnose sleep apnea so it’s best to work with your primary care provider to take the necessary steps of getting a sleep study referral.
+A sleep study needs to be performed in order to diagnose sleep apnea so it’s best to work with your primary care provider to take the necessary steps to getting a sleep study referral.
 There is a difference between just snoring, and having sleep apnea so it’s best for you and your baby to evaluate the severity of your snoring issue.

 Do Not Use Tobacco, Drink Alcohol, or Take Sleeping Pills

 You should not use tobacco or be around second-hand smoke during pregnancy.
 Not only is smoking bad for the fetus but it can also be the cause of your snoring during pregnancy.
 The same goes for drinking alcohol and taking sleeping pills, as the use of these products is more likely to narrow your airway in your throat, which will block the flow of air and increase your chance of snoring.